Information for U.S. Citizens in Russia – Travel Options Out of Russia

 Belarus

 Do not travel to Belarus due to the arbitrary enforcement of laws, the risk of detention, the Russian military attack on neighboring Ukraine, and the buildup of Russian military in Belarus along the border with Ukraine.
 U.S. citizens in Belarus should depart immediately via commercial or private means.
-Read the travel advisory for Belarus here .
+Read the travel advisory for Belarus here.

 Estonia

-To reach the U.S. Embassy in Estonia, call 372-668-8128, or email ACSTallinn@state.gov.
+To reach the U.S. Embassy in Estonia, call 372-668-8100, or email ACSTallinn@state.gov.

 Click here to read all Messages and Alerts for U.S. Visitors to Estonia.

 • There are currently no ferries operating from Russia to Estonia.
-Onward ferries are currently operating from Tallinn to Stockholm and Helsinki.

 Finland